-Purpose and status
+Purpose and Status

-1 This Framework sets out the concepts that underlie the preparation and presentation of financial statements in accordance with the Indian Accounting Standards for external users.
+1. This Framework sets out the concepts that underlie the preparation and presentation of financial statements for external users.
 The purpose of the Framework is to:

-(a) assist in the development of future Indian Accounting Standards and in its review of existing Indian Accounting Standards;

-- (b) assist in promoting harmonisation of regulations, accounting standards and procedures relating to the presentation of financial statements by providing a basis for reducing the number of alternative accounting treatments permitted by Indian Accounting Standards; - (c) assist preparers of financial statements in applying Indian Accounting Standards and in dealing with topics that have yet to form the subject of an Indian Accounting Standard; - (d) assist auditors in forming an opinion as to whether financial statements conform with Indian Accounting Standards; - (e) assist users of financial statements in interpreting the information contained in financial statements prepared in conformity with Indian Accounting Standards; and - (f) provide those who are interested in Indian Accounting Standards with information about approach to their formulation.
+- (a) assist preparers of financial statements in applying Accounting Standards and in dealing with topics that have yet to form the subject of an Accounting Standard; - (b) assist the Accounting Standards Board in the development of future Accounting Standards and in its review of existing Accounting Standards; - (c) assist the Accounting Standards Board in promoting harmonisation of regulations, accounting standards and procedures relating to the preparation and presentation of financial statements by providing a basis for reducing the number of alternative accounting treatments permitted by Accounting Standards; - (d) assist auditors in forming an opinion as to whether financial statements conform with Accounting Standards; - (e) assist users of financial statements in interpreting the information contained in financial statements prepared in conformity with Accounting Standards; and - (f) provide those who are interested in the work of the Accounting Standards Board with information about its approach to the formulation of Accounting Standards.